Here's How Your Trade MultiPlan Corporation (MPLN) Aggressively Right Now

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at MPLN starting from Head James M, who purchase 300,000 shares at the price of $4.34 back on Nov 29.
-After this action, Head James M now owns 300,000 shares of MultiPlan Corporation, valued at $1,302,000 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at MPLN starting from Kim Michael, who sale 50,000 shares at the price of $4.37 back on Aug 11.
+After this action, Kim Michael now owns 362,386 shares of MultiPlan Corporation, valued at $218,360 using the latest closing price.

-Colaluca Anthony Jr, the Director of MultiPlan Corporation, purchase 25,000 shares at $3.96 during a trade that took place back on Nov 05, which means that Colaluca Anthony Jr is holding 44,016 shares at $99,000 based on the most recent closing price.
+Head James M, the EVP & Chief Financial Officer of MultiPlan Corporation, purchase 300,000 shares at $4.34 during a trade that took place back on Nov 29, which means that Head James M is holding 300,000 shares at $1,302,000 based on the most recent closing price.

 Stock Fundamentals for MPLN